 Of course we've tried many shampoos over the years; these have settled out to be some of our favorites...

-For those shampoos that can be diluted, we use the Top Performance mixing bottle (below) to ensure proper dilution (and to store leftover pre-mixed shampoo).
+▼For those shampoos that can be diluted, we use the Top Performance Mixing Bottle (below) to ensure proper dilution (and to store leftover pre-mixed shampoo).

 This is our "everyday" brush; it's made by the KONG company and it's built just as hardy as their toys!
-The rubber curry-style brush does a nice job of lifting dead hair from the coat and isn't irritating to the skin (like wire brushes can be).
+This rubber curry-style brush does a nice job of lifting dead hair from the coat and isn't irritating to the skin (like wire brushes can be).
 We love the ergonomic design and that it rinses clean under the tap.
 Our Zoom Groom looks as good today as the day we bought it (and that's been many, many years ago now).